garybgenett/gary-os/README.md

   | redo    | Complete start-to-finish rebuild of entire system
   | edit    | Wrapper around [gentoo.config] customization script

-To prepare for a build, create a 'sources' directory in the repository and download a 'stage3' tarball into it.
-Each version of GaryOS has a link in [Versions] to the 'stage3' it was built with.
-The default GaryOS settings in [gentoo/make.conf] call for a 'generic_64' tarball.
+To prepare for a build, create a `sources` directory in the repository and download a `stage3` tarball into it.
+Each version of GaryOS has a link in [Versions] to the `stage3` it was built with.
+The default GaryOS settings in [gentoo/make.conf] call for a `generic_64` tarball.

-The 'build' directory will be created and used as a 'chroot'.
-If this will be a direct installation to disk, create the 'build' directory manually and mount the target partition on it.
+The `build` directory will be created and used as a 'chroot'.
+If this will be a direct installation to disk, create the `build` directory manually and mount the target partition on it.
 Do not mount any subdirectories until after the 'init' phase.
 Upon completion of the build, the [GRUB Quick Start] is all that is needed to make it ready to boot into.